gnyers/ndc-python-workshop/03_func-lev2.rst

 ~~~~~~~~~~~~~~~~~~~

 Write a function `cached` that remembers the results of function
 calls.
 It only supports functions of one argument.
+Hint: use a dict to
+store the results of previous function calls.

 .. code:: python